yairEO/tagify/README.md

 *(tags can be clicked, so delevopers can choose to use this to disable/enable tags)*<br>
 `'[{"value":"cat", "disabled":true}, {"value":"dog"}, {"value":"bird", "class":"color-green"}]'`

-To chnage the format, assuming your tags have no commas and are fairly simple:
+To change the format, assuming your tags have no commas and are fairly simple:

 ```js
 var tagify = new Tagify(inputElm, {